 There are many initiatives that help health sciences students and professionals to become more proficient in collaboration:

 - In some medical and health sciences programs, students have an opportunity to do an interprofessional clinical placement.
-These experiences help students to understand the roles of other health providers and practice collaboration.
+These experiences help students to understand the roles of other health providers, practice collaboration, and potentially influence the choice for rural practice.

 - The University of Alberta has created an Interprofessional Learning Pathway that links a series of courses and practice experiences into a comprehensive collaboration curriculum.